IP5-Cloudbasiertes-Praxisrufsystem/IP5-admin-ui/README.md

 The Admin UI directly connects to the REST API of the Praxisruf Cloud Service.
 It provides CRUD operations for all configuration items that are used in the system.

-More detailed information on the system can be found in the project report [Cloudbasiertes Praxisrufsystem](https://github.com/IP5-Cloudbasiertes-Praxisrufsystem/IP5-documentation/blob/main/out/cloudbasiertes_praxisrufsystem.pdf).
+More detailed information on the system can be found in the project reports [Cloudbasiertes Praxisrufsystem](https://github.com/IP5-Cloudbasiertes-Praxisrufsystem/IP5-documentation/blob/main/out/cloudbasiertes_praxisrufsystem.pdf) and [Peer-to-Peer Kommunikation für Sprachübertragung in einem Praxisrufsystem](https://github.com/jsvilling/IP6_Bachelorarbeit_Bericht_Cloudbasiertes_Praxisrufsystem/blob/master/out/p2p_sprachubertragung_in_praxisrufsystem.pdf).

 ## Development Setup

-* Make sure the [Praxisruf Cloud Service](https://github.com/IP5-Cloudbasiertes-Praxisrufsystem/IP5-praxis-cloud-service) is up and running.
+* Make sure the [Praxisruf Cloud Service](https://github.com/jsvilling/praxisruf-cloud-service) is up and running.
 * Define an environment variable "REACT_APP_BACKEND_BASE_URI".
 Use the address of the Praxisruf Cloud Service as its value.
 * If starting for the first time run `npm install` in the project root directory
 * Run `npm start` in the project root directory
+* Consult the [Installation Manual](https://github.com/jsvilling/IP6_Bachelorarbeit_Bericht_Cloudbasiertes_Praxisrufsystem/blob/master/out/p2p_sprachubertragung_in_praxisrufsystem.pdf) (Appendix D) for more information on initial setup.

 ---